TaurasUrbonavicius/SuperHeroes-API/README.md

 Day 3:

-In school Jokubas made a functional search bar.
+Jokubas made a functional search bar with a dropdown if multiple heroes are found and fixed a couple of flaws.